nadyafebi/CollatzConjecture/README.md

 # What This Program Does

-This is a console app that can takes input up to 7.9 x 10<sup>28</sup> and will show you:
+This is a console app that can take input up to 7.9 x 10<sup>28</sup> and will show you:

 - The hailstone sequence (will stop at 1).
 - The number of steps taken.